craftercms/docs/source/developers/experience-builder.rst

 Creating Experience Builder (XB) Enabled Sites
 ----------------------------------------------

-The concrete integration strategy with XB depends on what kind of application you are developing.
+The concrete integration strategy with XB depends on what kind of application you are developing, however, overall all you need to do is mark the content element that display CrafterCMS content and initialize XB.
 CrafterCMS provides native XB integration for FreeMarker and React applications.
-Other types of applications (e.g. Angular, Vue, etc.) can still be integrated with XB through the underlying libraries that power the FreeMarker and React applications.
+Other types of applications (e.g. Angular, Vue, etc.) can be integrated with XB through the underlying libraries that power the FreeMarker and React applications.
 For reference on how to integrate, please see the sections below for your specific kind of application.

+To integrate with XB, all you need to do is:

+* Register or mark CrafterCMS content field elements: you tell the system what HTML element represents any give model field.
+Registration can be manual (i.e. invoking specific methods from the XB JavaScript libraries), or by putting a specific set of attributes on each tag.
+* Initialize XB.
+Which can also be done manually or by invoking specific methods of the XB JavaScript libraries.

 Overall, XB's ICE engine works with a coordinate system that you — the developer — use to tell the CMS which field of the content type each element/component on your page/app maps to.